Frodriguez9/dice-game/README.md

 # dice-game
 Conflict resolution has never been easier.
-Just role the dice!
+Just roll the dice!